All Our Energy

 Healing Headbands is also working to bring digital options for the LAUGH-CREATE-HEAL workshops; a creative alternative during this time of isolation.

-Since its founding in 2013, Grapstein and Accolla have integrated healing workshops in 12 major hospitals in the United States with plans to duplicate and expand the program nationally.
+Since its founding in 2013, Barbara Grapstein and Joan Accolla have integrated healing workshops in 12 major hospitals in the United States with plans to duplicate and expand the program nationally.
 Contact Barbara and Joanie at firstname.lastname@example.org to bring the project to your community.

 Living Water for Women

-The hundreds of women released each year from Nassau County Jail are giving little more than a week’s worth of psych meds, if applicable, and a Metrocard.
+The hundreds of women released each year from Nassau County Jail are given little more than a week’s worth of psych meds, if applicable, and a Metrocard.
 Their chances of making a fresh start under these circumstances are severely compromised by their lack of resources.
 What’s the solution?
 In 2014, Living Water for Women established a structured transitional home for women who are struggling with addictions, some of whom may also have been incarcerated.
 These women are already living in the midst of our communities; Living Water provides them with adequate housing along with counseling and job training to keep them off the streets.

 While the program provides basic needs such as food, clothing and toiletries, it relies on outside support to enable them to provide life skills, job training, spiritual guidance, counseling and mentoring.
 Consider volunteering if you have a skill that would benefit these women.